RayMoz/training-bookinfo/README.md

 # Bookinfo Training Setup
 Originally used to demo and test Istio service meshes, the bookinfo app is ideal to learn OTel agent setup and basic troubleshooting.
-It is a nice microservice app which uses Java, Ruby, Python, node.js, MongoDB and MySQL.
+It is a nice microservice app which uses Java, Ruby, Python, node.js and MySQL.

 It is meant to serve as an example for servicemeshing with Istio, but you can run it also just with a plain docker / docker-compose setup.
-The latter is ideal to create a situation that we have usually at customers.
-A relative easy docker agent installation but we have some holes likes node.js instrumentation, Python instrumentation, Ruby as well and MySQL asking for credentials.
+The latter is ideal to create a situation that allows us to practice the setup of OTel agents for different languages.
+Java, Python and node.js are autoinstrumented and Ruby is supported though needs a code change to work.

-When you follow it step by step you'll be facing situations which are typical for an initial deployment of OpenTelemtry; e.g. your apps need to be setup correctly with a env variable more, a MySQL DB (can we monitor that at all with OTel) which needs extra credentials or a node.js process which needs attention before it is fully traced.
+When you follow it step by step you'll be facing situations which are typical for an initial deployment of OpenTelemtry; e.g. your apps need to be setup correctly with a env variable more, a MySQL DB (can we monitor that at all with OTel?) which needs extra credentials or a Ruby app which needs attention before it is fully traced.

 ## Machine

 Any Linux box with 2 CPU cores, 4 GB RAM, about 20 GB disk and a decent network connection will do nicely.
 For example t3 medium box in AWS EC2.
-You can also easily use a local VM running on your workstation (rememeber to setup Internet connectivity).
+You can also easily use a local VM running on your workstation (remember to setup Internet connectivity).

 The `yum install` commands that you see throughout hints that this was developed on an RedHat/Amazon Linux system.

+I run it also on myl Mac using Docker desktop, which works nicely.

 ## The setup